Madonna Tells Lil Nas X ‘I’ll Teach You How To Ride, Baby’ Over A Beer At Her Concert

 The two then changed tracks and spoke about their careers.
 Madonna advised Lil Nas about the value of hard work in the music business and asked if he saw himself in the industry for the foreseeable future.
 Lil Nas responded by telling the singer that he hoped he would be able to make music for a long time.

 According to Billboard, Madonna’s show at The Wiltern is part of a new live concert format where the singer plays multiple shows in one venue like a “mini-residency.”
-She is set to do this at different music venues across the world on her international tour.
+She is set to do this at different music venues across the world on her international Madame X tour, which has been lauded by fans according to a recent article from The Inquisitr.

-The pop star, who rose to fame in the early 80s, has typically packed arenas and stadiums in the forty years she has toured as an artist and international pop sensation.
-This new approach allows for more intimate shows, which typically play to audiences of less than 2,000 people per show.
+The pop star, who rose to fame in the early ’80s, has typically packed arenas and stadiums in the 40 years she has toured as an artist and international pop sensation.
+This new approach allows for more intimate shows, which typically play to audiences of less than 2,000 people.
 The tour is reporting successful box office numbers, grossing $9.6 million from approximately 31,000 tickets.

-You can watch the entire conversation between Madonna and Lil Nas X unfold on Madonna’s IGTV.
+For those who missed it, the entire conversation between Madonna and Lil Nas X can be found on Madonna’s IGTV.